datascape/home/phases/README.md

 Two existing HVAC units will reside under grate on north side of house.
 Chiller in basement will pump cold air up a duct within elevator shaft.
 About <a href="https://www.hpacmag.com/features/radiant-cooling/">radiant-cooling</a>

+Plans do not yet include plan for “influx of fresh air” to stimulate building temperatures.
+Probably need to run through dehumidifier.

 <h2>West Elevation</h2><br>
 <a href="../elevations/img/4-levels.jpg"><img src="../elevations/img/4-levels.jpg" style="width:100%; max-width: 1200px"></a>